YahuiSun/GW-algorithm-to-identify-subnetworks/README.md

 This repository contains the MATLAB coding of the GW algorithm, which is used to identify subnetworks (solve Prize-Collecting Steiner Tree Problem).

-There are six MATLAB files in total: GW.m is the main code of GW algorithm; D_01_b.mat is a drug similarity network; Function_merge_cpn.m is a function in the GW growth phase to merge two components; Function_OutputDegree.m is a function to calculate the degrees of vertices; Function_StrongPrune2.m is a function of the strong pruning algorithm;
+There are seven MATLAB files in total: GW.m is the main code of GW algorithm; D_01_b.mat is a drug similarity network; Function_merge_cpn.m is a function in the GW growth phase to merge two components; Function_OutputDegree.m is a function to calculate the degrees of vertices; Function_StrongPrune2.m is a function of the strong pruning algorithm;